hero860116/Sentinel/README.md

 * **Easy extension point**:
 Sentinel provides easy-to-use extension points that allow you to quickly customize your logic, for example, custom rule management, adapting data sources, and so on.

+## Documentation

+See the [中文文档](https://github.com/alibaba/Sentinel/wiki/%E4%BB%8B%E7%BB%8D) for Chinese readme.

+See the [Wiki](https://github.com/alibaba/Sentinel/wiki) for full documentation, examples, operational details and other information.

+See the [Javadoc](https://github.com/alibaba/Sentinel/tree/master/doc) for the API.

 ## "Hello world"

 Below is a simple demo that guides new users to use Sentinel in just 3 steps.
 It also shows how to monitor this demo using the dashboard.

 ### 1.Download Library